odraencoded/pynorama/README.md

 `./configure && make && make install`

-If there is no configure script, you can create it using `aclocal && autoconf && automake --add-missing`
+If there is no configure script, you can create it using `aclocal && autoconf && automake --foreign --add-missing`

 And then use the autotools command above to install Pynorama.